 - The Table properties menu in Google Docs lets you make a lot of other changes to your tables as well.
 For example, you can adjust column width, border color, background color, vertical alignment, cell padding, table alignment, and left indent.

 - Changing row or column dimensions for a Google Docs table will affect each cell in the selected rows and columns.
-If you want to have a cell that spans multiple rows or columns then you can select several cells at one, then right click on a selected cell and choose the Merge cells option.
+If you want to have a cell that spans multiple rows or columns, then you can select several cells at once, then right-click on a selected cell and choose the Merge cells option.

-- While there my be more settings for a Google Docs table than is initially obvious, you can do much more with cells and the data with in them by using Google Sheets.
-Similarly you can create visual documents that are easier to edit in Google Slides.
+- While there may be more settings for a Google Docs table than is initially obvious, you can do much more with cells and the data with in them by using Google Sheets.
+Similarly, you can create visual documents that are easier to edit in Google Slides.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.